 What if you do not like the builder’s construction progress?
 What if you have an issue with a home’s features?
 With as many sub-contractors that work on a news home build, mistakes happen.
 You will want someone to track progress and work with the builder when issues arise.
 A buyer’s agent is the ideal solution to support your communication with the builder.

 Professional REALTORS® have great negotiation skills and have experience understanding the buyers’ needs with a good understanding of what is valuable to the new home builder.
 The art of understanding both sides makes a REALTOR® the best choice for negotiation.
 They negotiate your purchase on your behalf, giving maximum priority to your interests.

 Recommendations on Upgrades & Improvements

 Customization is the biggest advantage of buying a new construction home.
 Every builder will offer various degree of customization from the basic cosmetic designs to an extreme semi-custom construction modification that could add and make changes to rooms and overall floor plans.
 You may be able to upgrade your home with electrical, plumbing, lighting fixtures, countertops, carpet choices, and expanded room additions.
-However, without any proper guidance, you may spend your money on several upgrades and improvement that are costly at the time of selling.
-Your REALTORS® will help you prevent spending your money on a silly home upgrades from a builder that can be done later at half the price.
+However, without proper guidance, you may spend your money on several upgrades and improvement that are costly at the time of selling.
+Your REALTORS® will help you prevent spending your money on home upgrades from a builder that can be done later at a forth of the price.